-Mama June Weight Loss 2017: Down To 199 lbs.
+Mama June Weight Loss 2017: Down to 199 lbs.
 As Daughter Questions Motives

 “I think she did it just to be more famous.
 I don’t think she did it just for her because she never mentioned anything ever before about getting plastic surgery.”

-Speaking to iHeartRadio this week, Mama June defended her intentions, claiming she wanted to lose the weight for herself and would have done so regardless of her reality contract.
+Speaking to iHeartRadio this week, Mama June defended her intentions, claiming she wanted to lose the weight for herself, and would have done so regardless of her reality contract.

 “With or without cameras, I was going to do this journey no matter what.”